 As noted above, electric motors consume a huge amount of electricity worldwide, and so even a few, small concentrated efforts can make a difference.
 Below are a few ways that condition monitoring can help reduce energy consumption in industrial environments.

 According to research, properly maintained motors consume up to 15% less energy.
 SAM4 can be used to detect developing faults (which cause motors to run less efficiently), so they can be fixed as soon as conveniently possible.

 Re-engineering inefficient processes

-A relatively quick way to reduce energy waste would be to operate one pump at 80% in the spring/summer instead of two at 40%.
+A relatively quick way to reduce energy waste would be to operate one pump at 80% in the spring and summer instead of two at 40%.

 Although this might be a simple example, the point stands.
-By combining domain knowledge, process knowledge, and power consumption and load measurements provided by monitoring systems, it is often possible to identify new ways to increase process efficiency.
+By combining domain knowledge, process knowledge, and power consumption and load measurements provided by monitoring systems, it's often possible to identify new ways to increase process efficiency.

 The efficiency of a motor is at its greatest when it runs between 60% and 80% of rated power.
-The motor will become gradually less efficient when the load is lowered, and will become significantly less efficient when operating at a load below 35 to 40%.
+The motor will become gradually less efficient as the load is lowered, and will become significantly less efficient when operating at a load below 35–40%.
 By replacing inefficient motors with more appropriately sized motors, the total energy consumption of a plant could be significantly reduced.

-When right-sizing motors, it is also important to balance the long-term effects of right-sizing with the short term costs.
-For example, replacing an oversized and inefficient motor before it shows signs of a fault will incur a cost.
-However in the long term, the plant will save both money and energy by using a motor that is better suited to the process.
+When rightsizing motors, it's also important to balance the long-term effects of rightsizing with the short-term costs.
+For example, replacing an oversized and inefficient motor before it shows signs of a fault will incur a cost—but in the long term, the plant will save both money and energy by using a motor that's better suited to the process.

-If you are interested in finding out more about how SAM4 condition monitoring could help your plant become more energy efficient, sign up for a demo here.
+If you're interested in finding out more about how SAM4 condition monitoring could help your plant become more energy efficient, sign up for a demo here.